How to handle Auto login failure

 # Overview

-For web apps that have integrated LINE Login, Auto login may fail when private browsing is enabled.
+For web apps that have integrated LINE Login, auto login may fail when private browsing is enabled.
+In addition, depending on the specifications of the user's OS, auto login may fail.

-This page explains how to detect Auto login failures and examples of responses that should be displayed to users when login fails.
+This section explains how to detect auto login failures and examples of responses that should be displayed to users when login fails.

-When Auto login fails, the callback URL of the web app will be redirected with invalid code and state parameters.
-This will lead to a mismatch between the value of the state parameter given to the callback URL and the value of the state parameter set in the authorization URL.
-Your web app design should take into account that Auto login fails when there is a mismatch between the values of the state parameters.
+When the login fails on the LINE app, this will lead to a mismatch between the value of the state parameter given to the callback URL and the value of the state parameter set in the authorization URL.
+Your web app design should take into account that auto login fails when there is a mismatch between the values of the state parameters.

 Cases of "state" parameter mismatch

-In environments where Auto login fails, such as where private browsing is enabled, if the user who failed LINE Login is prompted to reattempt with an authorization URL where Auto login is enabled, the user will continue to fail at LINE Login repeatedly.
-In order to prevent continuous login failures, once Auto login fails, you can use the disable_auto_login parameter to prompt the user to reattempt LINE Login with an authorization URL that has Auto login disabled.
+In environments where auto login fails, if the user who failed LINE Login is prompted to reattempt with an authorization URL where auto login is enabled, the user will continue to fail at LINE Login repeatedly.
+In order to prevent continuous login failures, once auto login fails, you can use the disable_auto_login parameter to prompt the user to reattempt LINE Login with an authorization URL that has auto login disabled.

 These are the two recommended responses.